meek2100/gitwatch/README.md

 ### Notes for Mac

-If running on OS X, you'll need to install the following Homebrew tools:
+If running on macOS, you'll need to install the following Homebrew tools:

 ```sh
 brew install fswatch